cemu-project/cemu_graphic_packs/Mods/XenobladeX/readme.md

-# Description of the mods for Xenoblade Chronicles X
+# Mods for Xenoblade Chronicles X
 ### Battle mods

-- **Automatic Soul Challenges**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles , not the QTE on Skell binding and destroying).
+- **Automatic Soul Challenges**: The Soul Challenges QTE are hidden and automatically successful (only affect ground battles, not the QTE on Skell binding and destroying).
 - **Enemy Statistics mod**: Apply a global percent modificator on all enemies stats (HP, Melee Attack, Melee Accuracy, Ranged Attack, Ranged Accuracy, Potential and Evasion).
 - **Escape distance reducer**: Reduce escape distance needed to lose aggro from enemies.
 - **Ground Damage multiplicator**: Increase the ground damage dealt by your team (skells not impacted).
-- **Overdrive unlocked**: Overdrive is unlocked from the beginning of the game.
+- **Overdrive unlocked**: Overdrive can be used at the beginning of the game.

 ### BLADE mods
 - **DLC quests unlocked**: DLC Support quests are unlocked and accessible as soon as you become a BLADE member.